CONTACT US

 • We also provide a How-To Video and Packing List in advance to help you prepare

-We hope you will join us for this wonderfully unique trip “Way Down Upon the Suwannee River” and create lasting memories.
-Or, if you would prefer to keep your adventures closer to home here in the Appalachian Highlands Region of Northeast Tennessee, we also offer overnight kayak camping trips this summer on the beautiful emerald-green waters of Watauga Lake.
-Click here for more information on the May 5-7 trip, and here for details on the Sep 29-Oct 1 trip.
+We hope you will join us Oct 11-12 for this wonderfully unique trip “Way Down Upon the Suwannee River” and create lasting memories.
+Or, if you would prefer to keep your adventures closer to home here in the Appalachian Highlands Region of Northeast Tennessee, we have overnight kayak camping trips this summer on the beautiful emerald-green waters of Watauga Lake, including Jul 13-14 and Aug 17-18.
 You can also visit www.nolilearn.org and select the Kayak tab.
 Questions?
 Please feel free to contact us at 423-641-0100.

 Deb Briscoe is lifetime outdoor enthusiast and an instructor with the Nolichucky Outdoor Learning Institute (NOLI).
 She teaches flatwater kayaking, water safety and rescue, and camping-related classes.